 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 - The right to inspect and review the student’s education records within 45 days of the day Allan Hancock College receives a request for access.
 Students should submit to the director, Admissions and Records, a written request that identifies the record(s) they wish to inspect.
 The director will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Admissions and Records office, the student shall be advised of the correct official to whom the request should be addressed.
 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he/she/they reaches the age of 18 OR attends a school beyond the high school level.

 - The right to file a complaint with the U.S. Department of Education concerning alleged

-address of the office that administers FERPA is:
+office that administers FERPA is:

 Family Policy Compliance Office

 U.S. Department of Education 400 Maryland Avenue SW

 At its discretion Hancock may provide directory information in accordance with the provisions of the Family Education Rights and Privacy Act.
 Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.